-The Diocese of London work through their Compassionate Communities team, to raise awareness of modern slavery, and identify and support victims.
+The Diocese of London work through its Compassionate Communities team, to raise awareness of modern slavery, and identify and support victims.

-Modern slavery is a key part of Compassionate Communities’ six work streams, and they are supporting the diocese’s episcopal areas in addressing modern slavery at the parish level.
+Modern slavery is a key part of Compassionate Communities’ six work streams, and it is supporting the diocese’s episcopal areas in addressing modern slavery at the parish level.
 Many of the capital’s churches are working to address modern slavery through their own networks, and a number of projects are already underway, including the Tamar project at All Souls, Langham Place, which supports trafficked women.

 A unique challenge

 As the nation’s capital and biggest city, there are a huge number of modern slavery victims passing through London, either on the way to be exploited somewhere else, or as an end-point for their exploitation.

 In response to this challenge, Bishop Sarah established the Bishop’s Modern Slavery Task Group, which originally ran from 2019 to 2021.
 The group is ecumenical by design, and brings together a range of bodies.
 The initial work done by the group was a springboard for much of the work currently underway in the diocese.

 Raising awareness in the nation’s capital